Israel blames Iran for Bulgaria bus bomb that kills six

 "We sat down and within a few seconds we heard a huge boom and we ran away.
 We managed to escape through a hole on the bus," Aviva Malka told Israeli Army Radio from the scene.

-Bulgarian Foreign Minister Nikolai Mladenov told Reuters by telephone after visiting the airport: "The explosion was caused by a bomb in the bus."
+Bulgarian Foreign Minister Nikolai Mladenov told Reuters by telephone after visiting the scene: "The explosion was caused by a bomb in the bus."

-The Interior Ministry declined to comment on whether it might have been a suicide attack, as some witnesses had speculated, and said it was questioning people who had been close to the blast.
+The Interior Ministry declined to comment on whether it might have been a suicide attack, as some witnesses had speculated, and said it was questioning people who had been close to the blast to get a clearer idea of what happened.

-The blast comes on the 18th anniversary of a 1994 bomb attack on the headquarters of Argentina's main Jewish organisation by an Iranian-backed Hezbollah suicide bomber, which killed 85 people.
+The blast comes on the 18th anniversary of a 1994 bomb attack on the headquarters of Argentina's main Jewish organization by an Iranian-backed Hezbollah suicide bomber, which killed 85 people.

 Israeli Prime Minister Benjamin Netanyahu blamed Iran and said Israel would respond.